Seattle WA Cerebral Palsy Lawyers

 - Paraplegia or paraparesis.
 Indicates that the lower body, including both legs, is affected.

 - Triplegia or triparesis.
-This type of palsy indicates that three limbs are affected.
+Indicates that three limbs are affected.
 It can also refer to two limbs and part of the face.

 - Double hemiplegia or double hemiparesis.
 With this type of palsy, all four limbs are affected in some way, but one side of the body is more affected than the other.

 - Quadriplegia or quadriparesis.
-This indicates that all four limbs are involved and all are equally affected.
+All four limbs are involved and are equally affected.

 - Pentaplegia or pentaparesis.
-This is one of the most severe forms of cerebral palsy.
+One of the most severe forms of cerebral palsy.
 Under this classification, all four limbs are involved and even parts of the head and neck, which can cause problems with breathing and eating.

 Cerebral palsy affects the ability to control muscles.
 Some of the early symptoms of CP that parents can become aware of include a baby who: